 I have had some horrible interactions with some awful airlines, but that is for another post.
 I spent MONTHS trying to figure out one flight situation and ended up without a resolution.
 I’m actually on that flight right now (I wouldn’t recommend a third party site for international flights, long story short)—UGH!
 For now, I want to share advice that these awesome travel bloggers have for you.
 They have dealt with airlines and delays in airports first hand!
 I know you’ll love these stories and the advice they have for you on dealing with airlines and airports.

-HUGE shout out to all the bloggers who shared their stories with me.
-Their stories are seriously crazy!
-Enjoy them so and hopefully you learn something from them too!
+Note: HUGE shout out to all the bloggers who shared their stories with me.
+Their stories are seriously wild!
+Enjoy, and hopefully, you learn something from them, too!

 Delayed as a Queen with Jet Airways